VC-MIPI-modules/vc_mipi_nxp/doc/using_test.sh_script.md

 $ ./test.sh isp
 ```

-It sets on the above files and restarts the target automatically.
+It sets one of the above files and restarts the target automatically.
 Please check the test.sh script
 itselve to see which file is used.
 To check if you have setup the device tree properly you can do

 ```